 Intolerance and contraindications to metformin

 Three particular contraindications to the use of metformin have been suggested.
-They include renal impairment with elevated serum creatine levels (i.e. more than 136 mmol/l in men and 124 mmol/l in women) or abnormal creatinine clearance, congestive heart failure requiring pharmacologic treatment and advanced age (more than 80 years of age).
+These include renal impairment with elevated serum creatine levels (i.e. more than 136 mmol/l in men and 124 mmol/l in women) or abnormal creatinine clearance, congestive heart failure requiring pharmacologic treatment, and advanced age (more than 80 years of age).

-Renal impairment represents a contraindication to metformin usage due to the increased risk of lactic acidosis (a form of metabolic acidosis due to the inadequate clearance of lactic acid from the blood).
-Although lactic acidosis linked to metformin is a rare condition, with an estimated prevalence of one to five cases per 100 000 population, it has a reported mortality of 30-50%.
+Renal impairment represents a contraindication to metformin usage due to the increased risk of lactic acidosis, which is a form of metabolic acidosis due to the inadequate clearance of lactic acid from the blood.
+Although lactic acidosis linked to metformin is a rare condition, with an estimated prevalence of one to five cases per 100,000 population, it has a reported mortality of 30-50%.

-However, recent studies have suggested that metformin can be used safely, unless the estimated glomerulal filtration rate (the volume of fluid that is filtered from the capillaries of the glomeruli into the kidney tubules per unit time) falls below 30 ml/min, with a dose reduction advised at 45 ml/min.
+However, recent studies have suggested that metformin can be used safely, unless the estimated glomerular filtration rate, which is the volume of fluid that is filtered from the capillaries of the glomeruli into the kidney tubules per unit time, falls below 30 ml/min.
+Moreover, a dose reduction is advised at 45 ml/min.

 Congestive heart failure is typically considered to be a contraindication for metformin treatment, thus the drug is withheld from large numbers of patients with type 2 diabetes and coincident cardiac failure.
 More recent studies suggest that metformin may not be absolutely contraindicated and could be beneficial in such patients.

-Therefore a reasonable approach is to start with a low dose (250 mg twice a day) and increase the dose weekly, based on tolerance and effect of the drug on the surrogate end point of blood glucose level, to a maximum dose of 2000-2500 mg per day.
+Therefore, a reasonable approach is to start with a low dose of about 250 mg twice a day and increase the dose weekly, based on tolerance and effect of the drug on the surrogate endpoint of blood glucose level, to a maximum dose of 2,000-2,500 mg per day.
 Metformin therapy should be interrupted if acute changes in renal function arise.

 Guidelines for the clinical use

-Consensus statement of the European Association for the Study of Diabetes and the American Dental Association recommends that metformin be initiated together with diet and exercise when patients have been diagnosed with type 2 diabetes.
-Additional antihyperglycemic agents are selected on the basis of clinically relevant issues (such as glucose lowering effectiveness, risk of hypoglycemia and effect on body weight).
+The consensus statement of the European Association for the Study of Diabetes and the American Dental Association recommends that metformin be initiated together with diet and exercise when patients have been diagnosed with type 2 diabetes.
+Additional antihyperglycemic agents are selected on the basis of clinically relevant issues, such as glucose-lowering effectiveness, risk of hypoglycemia, and effect on body weight.

-It is also the drug of choice for the pharmacological treatment in insulin resistant and obese diabetic individuals.
-Still, as antihyperglycemic effects of metformin are similar in lean and obese subjects, it can also be recommended as first-line treatment even without obesity.
+Metformin remains the drug of choice for pharmacological treatment in insulin-resistant and obese diabetic individuals.
+Still, as the antihyperglycemic effects of metformin are similar in lean and obese subjects, it can also be recommended as a first-line treatment even without obesity.